 I work, so most of the time guests will have the house to themselves, and I try to stay out of their hair when I am home.
 But I'm also happy to give advice on where to go and what to see in town.
-I used to work for a nonprofit in town, and in the course of that work, spent time in just about every part of the city.
+In the course of my work as a private investigator, I've spent time in just about every part of the city.
 If you're looking to get off the beaten path, I'll have some ideas, as well as a few different guidebooks you can look through.
 I've started putting together my own list of places in the neighborhood that don't make it into the guidebooks, and before you get here, I'll email that to you as well.

-I live on a quiet block in Treme, about a twenty minute walk from the French Quarter (or a short cab ride at night), and right around the corner from restaurants like Dooky Chase and Willie Mae's.
+I live on a quiet block in Treme (quiet unless there's a parade or birthday party going on nearby - Sunday afternoons are prime time for both).
+It's about a twenty minute walk from the French Quarter (or a short cab ride at night), and right around the corner from restaurants like Dooky Chase and Willie Mae's.
 Just steps away is the historic and newly reopened Carver Theater, where Sam Cooke and others used to play shows.
 Now it offers concerts, plays, and films.
 There's also a bar/music club right around the corner called the Ooh Poo Pah Doo that is a good place to listen to old school soul/R&B on the jukebox and has live music three nights a week.

 The house is also only a short bike ride (1.4 miles) to the Superdome if you're in town for a game, or the Fairgrounds (1.2 miles) if you're here for Jazzfest (note: weekly rates do not apply during Jazzfest, Mardi Gras, other special events).